rismm/tp/docs/DeveloperGuide.md

 - `Item`: For creating the new item
 - `Inventory`: For adding the new item into the inventory
 - `Ui`: To notify the user about the successful execution of `NewCommand`
-- `FileManager`: To save the new item added onto the hard disk
+- `ItemStorage`: To save the new item added onto the hard disk

 The following sequence diagram shows the execution of a NewCommand<br>
 ![NewCommandSequence](uml-diagrams/NewCommandSequence.png)